 - Melt the chopped white chocolate in a double boiler or (carefully!) use the microwave.
 For the microwave, place the white chocolate in a medium heat-proof bowl.
 Melt in 15 second increments, stirring after each increment until completely melted and smooth.
 Dip each completely cooled cookie halfway into the white chocolate and place onto a parchment or silicone baking mat-lined baking sheet.
 Sprinkle crushed candy canes on top of the chocolate.
 Repeat with the rest of the cooled cookies.
 Place the baking sheet into the refrigerator to help the chocolate set.
 Once set, enjoy!

-Make ahead tip: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
-Baked cookies (without white chocolate and candy cane) freeze well - up to three months.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+Baked cookies (without white chocolate and candy cane) freeze well – up to three months.
 Decorate after they thaw out.
-Cookie dough balls freeze well too - up to three months.
+Cookie dough balls freeze well too – up to three months.
 Bake frozen cookie dough balls for about 10 minutes.
 No need to thaw them.
 For more information, read my tips on freezing cookie dough.